 But what do ovarian cysts have to do with birth control?
 Many hormonal contraceptive methods—like the pill, the patch, the ring, and the shot—affect the ovaries.
 These methods lead to fewer cysts, while other methods can cause more.
 Let’s start with a quick review of what’s going on “in there, down there.”

-For a woman with a typical menstrual cycle, an egg is released from one ovary each month.
+If you have a typical menstrual cycle, an egg is released from one ovary each month.
 The fancy name for the process is ovulation.
 To get the egg ready for release, a sac filled with fluid develops around it (fancy name = follicle).
 When a follicle grows larger than expected, it is called a functional cyst*.
 A cyst is basically a bubble—a collection of fluid with a thin wall around it.

 So what does “larger than expected” mean?
 Cysts are usually half an inch to one inch in size—pretty small.
 But since an ovary is usually about the size of an almond, a cyst may double the size of the ovary to which it’s attached.
 Most of the time, the body reabsorbs this fluid within a few months and we are none the wiser.
 Sometimes a cyst can cause symptoms, such as: